1418tm-data/VBA-challenge/README.md

 # VBA-challenge
-Week 2 VBA challenge homework
+This is the solution for Week 2 VBA challenge homework